nafeesyed/Lab8/README.md

 ## Fixing

-* Modify the program to prevent malicious file uploads by enforcing more rigerous validation.
+* Modify the program to prevent malicious file uploads by enforcing more rigorous validation.